zowe/docs-site/docs/user-guide/configure-zowe-zosmf-workflow.md

 ## Execute Configuration of Zowe 3.0 workflow from PSWI

-In the PSWI deployment phase, you are presented with the checklist that helps guide you during the deployment process.
+In the PSWI deployment phase, you are presented with a checklist that helps guide you during the deployment process.

 ![Deployment Checklist](../images/zosmf/perform-workflows.png)